CALL NOW FOR A FREE CONSULTATION:888-407-2955

 Is Your VW a Lemon?

-A Volkswagen “lemon” is a Jetta, Gulf, Passat, Tiguan, Beetle or other VW vehicle that has never really worked correctly during its warranty period.
-Whether it’s sluggish acceleration, engine problems, electrical malfunction, steering issues, broken navigation system, or a myriad of other l problems, these VWs never function correctly no matter how many times you take them in for repairs.
-To determine whether you have a Volkswagen lemon law claim, check to see whether your new VW is still under the original manufacturer’s warranty.
+A Volkswagen “lemon” is a Jetta, Gulf, Passat, Tiguan, Beetle, or other VW vehicle that has never really worked correctly during its warranty period.
+Whether it’s sluggish acceleration, engine problems, electrical malfunction, steering issues, broken navigation system, or a myriad of other problems, these VWs never function correctly no matter how many times you take them in for repairs.
+To determine whether you have a lemon law claim, check to see whether your new VW is still under the original manufacturer’s warranty.
 If it is, you likely have a claim.
-If you own a used VW, then you will need one of three specific warranties to have a Volkswagen lemon law claim.
+If you own a used VW, then you will need one of three specific warranties to have a lemon law claim.
 These warranties are discussed in greater detail in a separate section below.
-Either way, you need to have made a reasonable number of attempts to get your new Volkswagen repaired before filing a legal claim.
+Either way, you need to have made a reasonable number of attempts to get your new vehicle repaired before filing a legal claim If your situation increase rapidly beyond warranty issues, such as an accident, consider consulting a vehicle accident lawyer to guide you.

-The VW lemon law states that your car or truck must have “nonconformities,” which are defined as any defect or malfunction that is covered by the manufacturer’s original warranty.
-As described by law, nonconformities compromise the USE, VALUE, or SAFETY of the vehicle.
+The lemon law states that your car or truck must have “nonconformities,” which are defined as any defect or malfunction that is covered by the manufacturer’s original warranty.
+As described by law, nonconformities compromise the usevalue, or safety of the vehicle.
 There are many defects that could affect your Volkswagen’s safety, but there is no requirement under the law that the defect actually endangers you.
-So, if the VW has a defect with the check engine light, fuel gauge or speedometer or its automatic mirrors, the mere fact that they work unpredictably could be enough to be the basis of a Volkswagen lemon law claim.
+So, if the VW has a defect with the check engine light, fuel gauge or speedometer or its automatic mirrors, the mere fact that they work unpredictably could be enough to be the basis of a lemon law claim.

 Common defects that affect safety include: